mjtabaya/fuel-tracker-app/README.md

 ## Download

-You can [download](https://github.com/mjtabaya/fuel-tracker-app/archive/master.zip) the latest installable version of FuelTrackerApp for Windows, macOS and Linux.
+You can [download](https://github.com/mjtabaya/fuel-tracker-app/archive/master.zip) the latest installable version of Fuel Tracker App for Windows, macOS and Linux.

 ## Credits